-9) What is the benefit of switching over to a Puron Advance system as soon as available?
+9) What is the benefit to a homeowner of switching over to a Puron Advance system as soon as available?

-The benefit of switching over to a Puron Advance system, when available, would ensure the owner is not utilizing a system with a refrigerant that is being phased down.
+The benefit of switching over to a Puron Advance system, when available, would ensure the homeowner is not utilizing a system with a refrigerant that is being phased down.
 This is important when considering the life of the equipment and potential future repairs.
 As the phasedown continues, the availability and demand will drive to very costly repairs of R-410A equipment.

-10) What is the benefit of switching over to selling Puron Advance systems as soon as possible?
+10) What is the benefit to a dealer of switching over to selling Puron Advance systems as soon as possible?

-Based on the EPA's proposed sell-through of R-410A equipment, switching to R-454B equipment will help to ensure that all R-410A light commercial equipment is out of inventory so it does not have to be scrapped.
+Based on the EPA's proposed one-year sell-through of R-410A equipment, switching to R-454B equipment will help to ensure that all R-410A ducted and ductless residential and light commercial equipment is out of inventory so it does not have to be scrapped on January 1, 2026.
 Additionally, the dealer would help to ensure that their customers are up to code and help them avoid potentially expensive repair costs on older R-410A equipment.

-11) Does the new refrigerant regulation apply to Canadian markets?
+11) Does the new refrigerant regulation apply to Canadian